 Why a skin on a chip?

 The skin is the outer envelope of the body.
-It contains pressure, temperature and pain sensors and synthesizes vitamin D through sunlight.
+It contains pressure, temperature, and pain sensors and synthesizes vitamin D through sunlight.
 It is a complex system in terms of organization and diversity.
 The skin is composed of several layers (hypodermis, dermis, epidermis) and tegumentary appendages (hair, sebaceous gland).
 There is a temperature gradient (from 37 ° C to RT).

 Current models for skin toxicity are based on animals but with 3R regulation, synthetic skins have emerged.
-They aim at being more predictive for skin toxicity than animal models that are fairly unpredictable due to a different physiology and immunity at the level of the skin.
+They aim at being more predictive for skin toxicity than animal models that are fairly unpredictable due to different physiology and immunity at the level of the skin.

 What has already been achieved ?

 A team at Columbia University (Angela Christiano) developed a skin on a chip (in a culture insert) based on IPS cells (1).
 The cells are grown in 3D and have shown the ability to recreate the different layers of the skin (comparable to the human skin).
-Using IPS from a patient suffering from skin disease, it is now possible to test new treatments or to test molecules for cutaneous toxicity in pathological condition (impossible using in vitro model until then).
+Using IPS from a patient suffering from skin disease, it is now possible to test new treatments or to test molecules for cutaneous toxicity in pathological conditions (impossible using in vitro model until then).

-In 2002, Schwalkwijk J, established a model of psoriasis on a chip (2).
+In 2002, Schwalkwijk J established a model of psoriasis on a chip (2).
 The system is a classical culture of in vitro skin (primary culture of human keratinocyte), which once relocated in an inflammatory environment (cytokine IL-1, TNF-alpha, and IL-6) behaves like a “psoriasis-like” skin.

 A team from the University of North Carolina (O’Neill AT) has developed a PDMS chip for the primary culture of keratinocytes in monolayers with potential application in High Throughput Screening (3).